 JM: First of all, I wake up every morning and go to a famous bakery called “Vicky’s Bakery."
 It’s a Cuban bakery here in Miami.
 They make the best Cuban coffee.
 They'll hook you up.
 There’s a brunch place that we go to on Sunday called George’s on Sunset.
 It’s pretty awesome.
 And then, Cuban cuisine, you have Versailles, which is a pretty good bakery.
 I don’t know if you’ve heard of it, but El Palacio de los Jugos is my spot!
 It’s a Cuban buffet where you can pay $10 and you can get a plate of rice, beans, meats, and plantains… It’s pretty awesome.
 On Tuesdays, I’ll go to Wet Willie’s, get something to eat at Big Pink.
 I just love being either in South Beach, Fort Lauderdale, or down in Wynwood.

-Photography courtesy CBS
+Photography by: Photography courtesy CBS